Modern Non-Linear Function-on-Function Regression: Abstract

 \section{Abstract}

 {We introduce a new class of non-linear function-on-function regression models for functional data using neural networks.
-We propose a framework using a hidden layer consisting of continuous neurons, called a continuous hidden layer, for functional response modeling and give two model fitting strategies, Functional Direct Neural Network (FDNN) and Functional Basis Neural Network (FBNN).
+We propose a framework using a hidden layer consisting of continuous neurons, called a continuous hidden layer, for functional response modeling and give two model fitting strategies, {Function-on-Function} Direct Neural Networks (FFDNN) and {Function-on-Function} Basis Neural Networks (FFBNN).
 Both are designed explicitly to exploit the structure inherent in functional data and capture the complex relations existing between the functional predictors and the functional response.
 We fit these models by deriving functional gradients and implement regularization techniques for more parsimonious results.
 We demonstrate the power and flexibility of our proposed method in handling complex functional models through extensive simulation studies as well as real data examples.}